Gitasadhubs/autoflow-pakaims-final-year-project-/README.md

 *   **Dynamic Workflow Management**: Automatically discover all active workflows (`.yml` files) within your selected repository.
 *   **One-Click Workflow Triggering**: Manually run any workflow configured with a `workflow_dispatch` event directly from the UI.
 *   **Live Log Streaming**: Monitor your workflow runs in real-time with a live-updating log viewer that streams output directly from the GitHub API.
-*   **Intelligent Workflow Generation**: Create complete, production-ready CI/CD pipelines for Vercel and Railway with a single click using pre-built templates.
+*   **Intelligent Workflow Generation**: Create CI/CD starter pipelines with a single click using pre-built templates.
 *   **Modern & Responsive UI**: Enjoy a clean, GitHub-inspired interface with a collapsible sidebar, light/dark modes, and a focus on usability.
 *   **Detailed Run Views**: Get comprehensive details for each workflow run, including status, conclusion, trigger information, and links to GitHub.